shasin999-gcek/copopso/README.md

 Every dependencies used during development will be updated here.
 I kindly request every one to visit this website gradually.

-### Install Git o your linux
+### Install Git to your linux

 Every code that we written is uploaded to a common github repository.
 So all our team members can watch and edit our code.
-Before install git on your computer first vreate an account on github. goto [Link]www.github.com
+Before install git on your computer first create an account on github. goto [Link]www.github.com
 ```markdown
 To install Github